 3:00 pm Break with virtual networking opportunities

-3:15 pm Commission Ex Parte Rules – Normally and during the #Nbefore & during COVID 19
+3:15 pm Commission Ex Parte Rules – Normally and during the COVID 19 #NewNormal

 Ex parte rules exist to protect the integrity of the regulatory process by limiting or prohibiting party communications with decision-makers on the substance of any matter that can reasonably be expected to come before them.
 South Carolina and North Carolina both strictly prohibit most ex parte communications between parties and commissioners.
 This panel will discuss the states’ approaches to ex parte communications and how they are affected by the pandemic.